Instructora Señora Raquel,

 - Multiple Colors of Pens (used for visual learners to help associate a color with the words of a certain language in your vocabulary notebook)

-- Required at Home Weekly Time Commitment: Written Homework Assignments, 15-30 Minutes Web Access, 15-30 Minutes Phone Time, Email Access, Word Processing in Spanish, 20 Minutes Spanish Reading, 20 Minutes Listening & Practicing Pronunciation with .wav Recordings
+- Required at Home Weekly Time Commitment: Written Homework Assignments, 15 Minutes Web Access (Flipgrid/Quizlet), 15 Minutes Phone Time (DuoLingo), Email Access, Word Processing in target language, 20 Minutes Spanish Reading, 20 Minutes Listening & Practicing Pronunciation with audio recordings

 - Class Textbook - Provided